UllaMontonen/TicketGuru/RESTDoc/customer.md

 ## <a name="delete"></a>Delete Customer

-Delete an Customer by providing its ID.
+Delete a Customer by providing its ID.

 **URL** : `/api/customers/{id}`